How To Forgive Someone Who Broke Your Trust, And Move On

 • allowing them future breaches of trust.

-Actually, no one has to forgive—forgiveness is a choice.
-You’re choosing to forgive, not to relieve them of their guilt or shame, but to restore your peace.
+You do it as a choice.
+You’re choosing to forgive to restore your peace.
 Say farewell to the memory of the event.

 forgive instead of holding on to anger